 - The community is open and committed to making digital archiving skills available to anyone who wishes to come and learn.
 We emphasize inclusion and our Code of Conduct guides all of our spaces including the Forum.

-The last two years, a virtual format led to record registration and attendance rates.
+The last three years, a virtual format led to record registration and attendance rates.
 In each year, we registered over four times the usual number of Forum registrants, and on each day of the meeting, we had twice the number of usual attendees.
 We anticipate similar numbers this year.
-We learned a lot about planning a virtual meeting at this scale when we did it for the first time in 2020: how effective it is at reaching a wider audience, how it is possible to have an engaging fully virtual conference, and how much more labor it takes to put on a virtual event than an in-person one.

 To become a sponsor please contact Jess Farrell (email@example.com).
 The Forum Committee is cognizant of the impact the pandemic has on institutional or organizational budgets.
 For anyone interested in becoming a sponsor who cannot commit to any of the sponsorship levels listed, we will be happy to discuss other funding options.